-Class Name Description Required Auto_Failback Specifies that the resource group is made online based on the failover policy when the node joins the cluster.
+Class Name Description 1 Auto_Failback Specifies that the resource group is made online based on the failover policy when the node joins the cluster.
 This attribute is best used when some type of load balancing is required.
 You must specify either this attribute or the Controlled_Failback attribute.
 Controlled_Failback Specifies that the resource group remains on the same node when a node joins the cluster.
-This attribute is best used when client/server applications have expensive recovery mechanisms, such as databases or any application that uses top to communicate.
+This attribute is best used when client/server applications have expensive recovery mechanisms, such as databases or any application that uses tcp to communicate.
 You must specify either this attribute or the Auto_Failback attribute.
 Optional Auto_Recovery Specifies that the resource group is made online based on the failover policy even when an exclusivity check shows that the resource group is running on a node.
 This attribute is optional and is mutually exclusive with the InPlace_Recovery attribute.
 If you specify neither of these attributes, IRIS FailSafe will use this attribute by default if you have specified the Auto_Failback attribute.

-Class Name Description InPlace_Recovery Specifies that the resource group is made online on the same node where the resource group is running.
+InPlace_Recovery Specifies that the resource group is made online on the same node where the resource group is running.
 This attribute is optional and is mutually exclusive with the Auto_Recovery attribute.
 If you specify neither of these attributes, IRIS FailSafe will use this attribute by default if you have specified the Controlled_Failback attribute.

-Critical_RG Allows monitor failure recovery to succeed even when there are resource group release failures.
+Class N Name Description Critical_RG Allows monitor failure recovery to succeed even when there are resource group release failures.
 When resource monitoring fails, FailSafe attempts to move the resource group to another node in the application failover domain.
 If FailSafe fails to release the resources in the resource group, FailSafe puts the Resource group into srmd executable error status.
 If the Critical_RG failover attribute is specified in the failover policy of the resource group, FailSafe will reset the node where the release operation failed and move the resource group to another node based on failover policy.
+Node_Failures_Only Allows failover only when there are node failures.
+This attribute does not have an impact on resource restarts in the local node.
+The failover does not occur when there is a resource monitoring failure in the resource group.
+This attribute is useful for customers who are using a hierarchical storage management system such as DMF; in this situation, a customer may want to have resource monitoring failures reported without automatic recovery, allowing operators to perform the recovery action manually if necessary.